audio mixing

 If you’re new to the world of podcasting, you may be wondering how to effectively distribute your podcast.
 Well, for starters, you’re going to need a hosting platform that’s capable of delivering your podcast to the various podcast directories that are out there—such as Apple Podcasts and

 Like most of us, if you don’t have the optimal recording space for mixing Dolby Atmos tracks, or you just can’t afford a 7.1.4 speaker-based system, you’re going to be relying on headphones to do your mixing.
 This is not necessarily a bad thing.
 With the right pair of headphones, you can get a soundstage that convincingly approximates a Dolby Atmos speaker setup, while saving yourself thousands of dollars in expensive gear and acoustic room treatment.
+For the best imaging experience, the key is to invest in open-back headphones, as they will

 Blackmagic Design has dropped some brand-new products to maximize your broadcast and live production environments.
 New ATEM switchers, studio cameras, and even a Microphone Converter bridge the gap between set and post-production, thanks to camera-to-cloud workflows.
+ATEM Microphone Converter ATEM

 Location sound mixing is a demanding art that requires a very specific set of tools and skills; one without the other won’t get you far.
 Though you can’t purchase talent and dedication from B&H, we do offer the gear you’ll need to make it in the business.
 As you might suspect, some pieces are slick, but not necessary, while others you don’t want to live without.
 So, let’s look at 10 essential items for the rig of a serious location sound mixer.
+1: Multitrack Field Recorder Obviously, you need something portable on which you can record and

 106 Views ·Posted